-Working together as one is one of AYDA's ultimate goals where designers from different parts of the world would contribute to each other in solving critical and emerging social issues through the power of good design.
+Working together as one is one of AYDA's ultimate goals where designers from different parts of the world contribute to each other in solving critical and emerging social issues through the power of good design.

-The same problems we face in our backyards are similar to the ones faced by our friends from across the globe, so let's work together.
+The same problems we face locally share similarities to the ones others are facing globally, so let's work together.
 Slowly but surely!